 - g) The authors are frank and admit that they did not test for every extraneous variable, and that their finding could be attributed to some untested variable closely correlated with sociology.
 This was the extent of their discussion.
 In addition, the authors found that the "wife's majoring in sociology was not associated with divorce if her father was not a non-manual worker or craftsman, or if the husband never lived in a community with 50,000 or more people during his childhood."
-(60) No explanation is offered concerning these findings. - h) There are several threats to internal validity that the authors do not address. and religion.
+(60) No explanation is offered concerning these findings. - h) There are several threats to internal validity that the authors do not address.
+They are on-stage effects and reliance on memory.
+When using surveys, people are aware that they are being studied, which opens the door for on-stage effects.
+Social desirability is a distinct possibility in a study involving divorce and religion.
 It is possible that subjects felt pressured to put down a religious preference.
-Society expects certain things, and the issue of religion is another than the interest of "faking bad".
-In this trying to outwit the researchers and may have put down bogus answers.
+Society expects certain things, and the issue of religion is one emphasized frequently in every-day life.
+A more salient problem would be that of "faking bad".
+In this case, the sociologist being studied may find humor in trying to outwit the researchers and may have put down bogus answers.
 An entirely different threat to internal validity is that of reliance on memory.
 Some of the questions asked about specific dates, town sizes, and information about an ex-wife, are subject to memory failure.
 Other than these things, the researchers bring up many of their other faults.
 Basically, I think they should redesign the study, and use a shorter survey that can be conducted over the telephone.
 This might increase the response rate.
 In conclusion, I don't have any reasonable solutions, and my only other advice would be to try to eliminate as much as is feasible, the organismic variables. - i) Overall, the internal validity is pretty good due to the elaboration model.
 It provides a better understanding of the finding that male sociologists married to female sociology majors are more prone to divorce.
 Several problems are apparent, but with further testing that "iron out the wrinkles" the findings would have more validity.
 I believe the findings are replicable.